 * It is the competitors responsibility to take care of their timing chip, any lost

-* Competitors who retire must immediately report in person to race officials at the start/finish area to inform them you are no longer on the coarse and to return your timer.
+* Competitors who retire must immediately report in person to race officials at the start/finish area to inform them you are no longer on the coarse.

 * Do NOT trespass.
 You must stay on the marked course and never cut corners.